 - Women who are pregnant or nursing, or people who are thinking of using homeopathy to treat a child, should consult their (or their child's) health care providers.

 - Tell all your health care providers about any complementary health practices you use.
 Give them a full picture of all you do to manage your health.
 This will ensure coordinated and safe care.
-For tips about talking with your health care providers about complementary and alternative medicine, see the National Center for Complementary and Alternative Medicine’s (NCCAM) Time to Talk campaign.
+For tips about talking with your health care providers about complementary health approaches, see the National Center for Complementary and Alternative Medicine's (NCCAM) Time to Talk campaign.

 For More Information